rrothwell/arduino-usbhost/README.md

 The Arduino USB host shields under consideration include:
 1. a ubiquitous design available from many sources originating from Circuits at Home.
 In my case this was purchased from Jaycar, Melbourne, Australia.
-1. a board desgined and sourced by Sparkfun.
+1. a board designed by and sourced from Sparkfun.
-1. a board developed to support the Android SDK.
+1. a board designed to support the Android SDK, an IOIO shield.

 ### Circuits at Home

+To enable 5V operation the links annotated in green were soldered.
+The SS and INT links may not need to be bridged if a copper trace is already present.

 ![Circuits at Home USB host shield](circuitsathome.jpg)